Making your UK limited company dormant — the compliance checklist founders miss

 What "dormant" actually means — and why there are two definitions

-"Dormant" is one of those UK compliance words that looks simple and then turns out to mean two completely different things depending on who is asking.
-You have to satisfy both or you are not really dormant — you are just a company that has stopped trading and is slowly building up a problem.
+"Dormant" looks simple and then turns out to mean two different things depending on who is asking.
+You must satisfy both definitions, or you are not really dormant — you are a company that has stopped trading and is quietly building up a problem.

 Dormant for HMRC (Corporation Tax).
-HMRC treats you as dormant when your company has no income or expenditure at all during a period.
+HMRC treats a company as dormant when it has no income or expenditure at all during a period.
 No invoices issued.
 No sales.
 No interest on the business bank account.
 No paying suppliers, not even your own accountant.
 The moment a single pound moves, the company is "active" again and HMRC expects a Corporation Tax return (CT600) covering that period.
+You must also notify HMRC in writing (or via their online form) that the company is dormant for Corporation Tax — they will not assume it.

-The practical result is that HMRC's bar is slightly higher than Companies House's — a stray £0.04 of bank interest will typically flip you out of HMRC-dormant status but probably not Companies House-dormant status.
-Founders who only understand one of the two definitions often trip the other one without realising.
+HMRC's bar is slightly higher than Companies House's — a stray £0.04 of bank interest will usually flip you out of HMRC-dormant status but may not break Companies House dormancy.
+Founders who understand only one of the two definitions often trip the other without realising.

 Why founders go dormant in the first place

 Closing a limited company properly takes time and costs money.
-Making it dormant preserves something useful: a named entity, a Companies House number, a bank account, a brand, and a trading history.
-We see four recurring reasons founders press pause rather than close:
+Making it dormant preserves a named entity, a Companies House number, a bank account, a brand, and a trading history.
+Four reasons recur:

-• Contract pipeline has gone quiet.
-The consultancy work dried up for a quarter; you expect it back but don't want to bleed fees in the meantime.
+- Contract pipeline has gone quiet.
+The consultancy work dried up for a quarter; you expect it back but don't want to bleed fees meanwhile.

-• You pivoted to a new venture.
-The old Ltd still has a name and a history you may want to pick up later — or sell.
+- You pivoted to a new venture.
+The old Ltd still has a name and history you may want to pick up later — or sell.

-• You incorporated too early.
-Classic — you registered before you were quite ready to trade and now want to keep the name on ice until launch.
+- You incorporated too early.
+You registered before you were ready to trade and want to keep the name on ice until launch.

 All four are legitimate.
-None of them remove your obligation to file on time.
-A dormant company that misses its deadlines looks exactly the same to Companies House as an abandoned one, and the strike-off process does not care about your intentions.
+None remove your obligation to file on time.
+A dormant company that misses deadlines looks identical to Companies House as an abandoned one, and the strike-off process does not care about your intentions.

 The dormant-company compliance checklist

-Whatever the reason, the steps to a properly dormant UK limited company look the same.
-Work through them in order — skipping any one of these is how founders end up with frozen bank accounts, HMRC determinations, or strike-off notices.
+Whatever the reason, the steps to a properly dormant UK limited company are the same.
+Work through them in order — skipping any one is how founders end up with frozen bank accounts, HMRC determinations, or strike-off notices.

-1. Stop all trading activity — cleanly.
-Invoice out every outstanding job.
-Pay every outstanding supplier.
-Cancel subscriptions billed to the company.
-Check direct debits.
-The goal is a financial year in which nothing moves.
+- Stop all trading activity cleanly.
+Invoice out every outstanding job, pay every outstanding supplier, cancel company-billed subscriptions, and review direct debits.
+Aim for a financial year in which nothing moves.

-2. Close or ring-fence the business bank account.
-Bank interest — even pennies — can be enough to tip HMRC-dormant status.
-Many founders either close the account entirely, or move to a non-interest-bearing one.
-Confirm with your bank in writing that no fees, interest, or reward credits will be applied while the account is open.
+- Close or ring-fence the business bank account.
+Even pennies of bank interest can break HMRC-dormant status.
+Close the account, or move to a zero-interest product and confirm in writing that no fees, interest, or reward credits will be applied.

-3. Tell HMRC the company is dormant for Corporation Tax.
-This is the step most founders skip.
-You write to or call HMRC's Corporation Tax office (they also provide an online form) stating the date the company became dormant.
-Until you do, HMRC will keep sending CT600 reminders and can issue a determination estimating tax due and adding penalties to it.
+- Notify HMRC that the company is dormant for Corporation Tax.
+Most founders skip this step.
+Write to HMRC's Corporation Tax office (or use their online form) stating the date dormancy began.
+Until you do, HMRC will keep issuing CT600 reminders and can raise a determination estimating tax owed, plus penalties.

-4. Deregister for VAT if you were registered.
-A dormant company with no taxable supplies should not stay on the VAT register.
-File form VAT 7 to cancel.
+- Deregister for VAT if you were registered.
+A dormant company with no taxable supplies should not remain on the VAT register.
+Submit form VAT 7 to cancel.

-5. Close your PAYE scheme if you're not paying anyone.
-Dormant companies rarely have staff.
-If your only employee was you and you've stopped salary payments, close the PAYE scheme with HMRC — otherwise the company will keep being flagged for missing RTI submissions.
+- Close your PAYE scheme if no one is being paid.
+If your only employee was you and salary payments have stopped, close the PAYE scheme with HMRC — otherwise the company will keep being flagged for missing RTI submissions.

-7. File your annual confirmation statement — every year.
-Being dormant does not remove the confirmation statement requirement.
+- File the annual confirmation statement (CS01).
+Dormancy does not remove this requirement.
 The online fee is currently £50 and the 14-day filing window is as unforgiving as ever.

-8. File dormant company accounts — every year.
-Form AA02 is the Companies House filing for a company that has been dormant since incorporation, and looks almost comically simple (a few figures).
-If your company has previously traded, you'll usually file abridged or micro-entity accounts showing no transactions.
+- File dormant company accounts every year.
+Submit form AA02 if the company has been dormant since incorporation (a handful of figures).
+If the company has previously traded, file abridged or micro-entity accounts showing no transactions.

-9. Keep directors' and PSCs' identity verification up to date.
-Since 18 November 2025, identity verification is mandatory for directors and people with significant control under ECCTA — and dormant companies are not exempt.
+- Keep director and PSC identity verification current.
+Since 18 November 2025, identity verification is mandatory for directors and people with significant control under ECCTA — dormant companies are not exempt.
 Any new director appointment or PSC change still triggers the usual identity verification requirements.

 Founders rarely torpedo their own dormancy on purpose.
 It happens because the definitions are narrow and modern life is full of small automatic transactions.
 Watch for these:

-• Bank interest, reward credits, or cashback.
-Even £0.12 of interest is a "significant accounting transaction" for HMRC.
-Either close the account or move to a zero-interest product and confirm in writing.
+- Bank fees, interest, or cashback.
+Even £0.12 of interest — or a monthly account fee — is a "significant accounting transaction."
+Close the account or move to a zero-fee, zero-interest product and confirm in writing.

-• Software subscriptions you forgot about.
-That accounting app, domain renewal, or G Suite seat the company pays for counts as expenditure.
-Cancel or move billing to a personal card (then record it cleanly in a director's loan account if it genuinely relates to the company).
+- Forgotten software subscriptions.
+An accounting app, domain renewal, or Google Workspace seat billed to the company counts as expenditure.
+Cancel, or move billing to a personal card and record it cleanly in a director's loan account if it genuinely relates to the company.

-• Paying an accountant from the business account.
-Ironic but true — paying a professional fee from the dormant company's account is itself a transaction that breaks HMRC dormancy.
+- Paying professionals from the business account.
+Paying an accountant or agent from the dormant company's account is itself a transaction that breaks HMRC dormancy.
 Settle professional fees personally or from another entity.

-• Receiving a late payment from an old client.
-If a client finally pays an old invoice during the dormant period, the receipt itself is a transaction.
-Be ready to come out of dormancy for that period.
+- Late payments from old clients.
+A client finally paying an old invoice during the dormant period is a receipt that breaks dormancy.
+Be ready to report the company as active for that period.

-• Dividends or share issues.
-Issuing new shares, paying a dividend, or executing a share transfer that involves consideration all count as significant activity.
+- Dividends, share issues, or restructures.
+Paying a dividend, issuing new shares, or executing a share transfer for consideration all count as significant activity.
 Dormant companies should stay still, not restructure.

 Dormant vs closed — when pausing is the wrong answer

 Dormancy is not free.
-Between the confirmation statement fee, your registered office, and the hidden time cost of remembering to file dormant accounts on time, you are looking at a meaningful annual cost for a company that does nothing.
+Between the confirmation statement fee, your registered office, and the time cost of filing dormant accounts on time, you are looking at a meaningful annual cost for a company that does nothing.
 Three honest questions help decide whether dormancy is the right call:

-1. Do you have a concrete plan to trade through this entity again within 24 months?
-If the answer is "maybe one day", you are probably better off striking it off and forming a fresh company when you're actually ready.
+- Do you have a concrete plan to trade through this entity again within 24 months?
+If the answer is "maybe one day", you are usually better off striking it off and forming a fresh company when you're ready.

-2. Is the brand, domain, or Companies House number genuinely valuable?
-For some founders it is — especially where the company has trading history a bank or a client will want to see.
+- Is the brand, domain, or Companies House number genuinely valuable?
+For some founders it is — particularly where trading history matters to a bank or client.
 For most side-hustle Ltds, it is not.

-3. Are there outstanding creditors, HMRC debts, or director's loan balances?
+- Are there outstanding creditors, HMRC debts, or director's loan balances?
 Dormancy does not erase these.
-If the company has liabilities, talk to an accountant before deciding whether to pause or close.
+If the company has liabilities, speak to an accountant before deciding to pause or close.

 If the honest answer to the first question is "no", and the second is "not really", voluntary strike-off via form DS01 is usually cleaner — as long as the company has no debts, has not traded in the last three months, and has no ongoing legal proceedings.